JordanHC/waterloo-gatsby/src/pages/latest-news/object-this-is-not-in-the-interest-of-the-public-realm.md

 ---
 templateKey: news-post
 type: news
 title: OBJECT.
-This is not in the interest of the public realm.
+THIS IS NOT IN THE INTERESTS OF THE PUBLIC REALM.
 image: /img/2019-12-07-2-.png
 date: 2019-12-07T09:40:12.787Z
 description: |